 The Mindfulness Style of NeuroMeditation emphasizes observing your thoughts, feelings, and bodily sensations more objectively, learning to create distance from internal reactions, bringing attention more fully to the present moment, and accepting things as they are without grasping, clinging, or pushing things away.

 These practices are associated with calming portions of the brain involved in the stress response.
 They teach the brain to become flexible and let go of habitual ways of perceiving yourself, others, or the environment.
+Below is a guided meditation that utilizes the Mindfulness style:

 You might begin with a few different practices: